 Reactivation of the mesophotic reefs occurred after ca. 8 ka BP together with the shallower Holocene reefs.
-Possibly, the decrease of tidally-driven cross-shelf sediment transport (Harris et al., 2005) favored better water quality at the shelf-edge as marine transgression progressed, with ca. 90% of the shelf flooded at a sea level of 30–10 m.
-The lateral reconnection of the various coastal embayments, inferred from the decrease in coastal complexity and the linear coast, was greatest.
-This contributed in the reactivation of northward, fair-weather longshore (Lambeck and Woolfe, 2000) and storm-weather longshelf (Larcombe and Carter, 2004; Harris and Heap, 2009) currents.
-These currents redirected sediments away from the shelf-break of the southern-central GBR and ultimately produced the coast-to-basin sedimentological differentiation observed today (Belperio, 1983; Harris et al., 1990).
+Possibly, the decrease of tidally-driven cross-shelf sediment transport (Harris et al., 2005) favored better water quality at the shelf margin as marine transgression progressed, with ca. 90% of the shelf flooded at a sea level of 30–10 m.
+The lateral reconnection of coastal embayments increased, as inferred from the decrease in coastal complexity (Figure 6) and a return to a relatively linear coast.
+The northward, fair-weather longshore (Lambeck and Woolfe, 2000) and storm-weather longshelf (Larcombe and Carter, 2004; Harris and Heap, 2009) currents were now flowing on a shelf with reduced coastal complexity and this enabled a more uninterrupted, connective northward flow.
+The longshore and longshelf currents hindered cross-shelf transport, at least at the shelf edge of the southern-central GBR, and ultimately produced the coast-to-basin sedimentological differentiation observed today (Belperio, 1983; Harris et al., 1990).

-Postglacial reefs and the carbon cycle